dart-lang/language/working/extension_structs/overview.md

 ##### Use a modifier on classes

-We could, for example, use "data class":
+We could use "data class":

 ```dart
 data class Data();